 Work

-Rae’s work takes creative practices into women’s refuges and other settings where people access support.
-We focus on recovery from gender-based abuse, finding ways to work collaboratively with women, and the people supporting them.
+Taking creative practices into women’s refuges and other settings where people access support, our work values artistic processes as catalysts for healing, joy, curiosity, empathy, care, dignity and fulfilment.
+Working across art forms, we find ways to work collaboratively with women, and the people supporting them.

 “By being given time to explore new experiences, women feel that they are important and contributing to something.
 Validation and recovery from subjected abuse can come through many platforms, creativity and art allow women to express themselves freely without having to verbally disclose."